Learn to Hunt

 Yellow River State Forest offers numerous outdoor recreation opportunities.
 Visitors can enjoy picnicking, fishing, hunting, camping, equestrian trails, and hiking to name a few.
 Named the state's first Globally Important Bird Area, this 8,900 acre forest is nestled amongst the drift less area of Iowa in Allamakee County.

 The Paint Creek Unit of Yellow River State Forest contains four different camping areas that are all connected to the 45 miles of trails that dissect this vast forest.
 The four camping areas include Little Paint campground, Big Paint campground, Creekside equestrian campground, and Frontier equestrian campground.
 There are several campsites at this campground, including equestrian sites.
-Two thirds of these sites can be reserved ahead of time through the park reservation system.
+Three fourths of these sites can be reserved ahead of time through the park reservation system.
 All of the sites are non-modern with vault restrooms located throughout the campgrounds.
 There is drinking water available for all of your camping needs.
 If you are looking to get away from it all, these campgrounds offer serene beauty and tranquility.

 The Paint Creek Unit also provides four backing sites located along the famous "backpacking trail".
 Each site is able to accommodate multiple campers, however, there are no restroom facilities available.
 If you plan on staying overnight during your backpacking trip you must sign in at the forest headquarters prior to your departure.
 These campsites are free of charge and offer you the feel of complete solidarity.